tfpf/graph-plot/README.md

 ### Using a Custom Font
 Let's say you want to use Libre Baskerville.
-* Download the font files for Libre Baskerville.
-(It is a Google font.
-So, it will probably be freely available as a package containing four or more files with the extension `.ttf`, or perhaps `.otf`).
+* Download and install Libre Baskerville.
+(It will probably be freely available as a package containing multiple font files.)
+On most operating systems, you can simply unzip the package and double-click on each of the font files to install it.
-* Which platform are you on?
-    * If you're using GNU/Linux, create a new directory `~/.fonts/LibreBaskerville` and put the above-mentioned font files in that directory.
-    * If you're using Windows, right-click on the files and select 'Install'.
-    * If you're using macOS, right-click on the files and select 'Open'.
-Click on 'Install font' in the window that opens.
 * Find out where Matplotlib stores its cache.
 ```console
 $ python3